Professor Alison Brettle

 Professor.
 Alison Brettle is based within the School of Nursing, Midwifery, Social Work, and Social Science and is a Professor of Health Information and Evidence Based Practice.
 She has expertise in evidence based practice; the effectiveness and impact of library services and systematic reviews in health care.

 Alison has long been a champion of Evidence Based Library and Information Practice, and is widely published, including co-authoring a report for CILIP which brings together the latest evidence to demonstrate the value of trained library and information professionals.
 Within the School of Nursing, Midwifery Social Work and Social Sciences, Alison is Director of Post Graduate Research – responsible for the community of over 120 PhD students within the School with a particular interest in PhD by Published Works.

-Module leader – PG Evidence Based Practice and Patient Care
+- Module Lead Evidence Based Practice for Patient Care (Level7)

 Qualifications and Memberships

-Member of the Chartered Institute of Library and Information Professionals (CILIP)
+Member of Chartered Institute of Library and Information Professionals (CILIP)